Testing the cosmic distance duality relation using model-independent approach: Conclusions

 \section{Conclusions}

 In this work, we test the cosmic distance duality relation (CDDR) by applying the methodology of \citetalias{fazzari_2025} to a combination of CC, DESI BAO, and SNe data from the PP and DESY5 compilations.
 Specifically, we employ the generalized Pad\'e-(2,1) expansion about arbitrary pivot redshifts to obtain model-independent constraints on the CDDR parameter $\eta(z)$ (cf. Eqn.~\ref{eqn:13}).
-This approach allows us to avoid assuming any specific parameterization of the cosmographic parameters.
-Instead, we directly determine the values of the cosmographic parameters and $\eta(z)$ at a chosen pivot redshift.
+This approach allows us to avoid extrapolating cosmography parameters constrained at redshift $z=0$ to higher redshifts.
 Moreover, our method does not require dataset reconstructions, which can introduce additional uncertainties, noise, or dependence on binning choices.

-We find that the deviations in $\eta(z_0)$ are within $2\sigma$ for all dataset combinations except for the ``new dataset'' and DESI$+r_d+$SNe$+$CC at the redshifts 0.5, 0.6, 0.7 and 0.8.
-The likely cause of this is due to the sub-percent precision of the error bars which can show large deviations even if the central value is not too far from the expected one.

-Further, we see a decreasing trend in the central values of $\eta(z_0)$ in dataset combinations where DESI BAO data has been included.
-However, the deviations are still within $2\sigma$.
+Instead, we determine the values of the cosmography parameters and $\eta(z)$ at a chosen pivot redshift.
+In this sense, our analysis represents the first test of the CDDR performed directly at specific redshifts.

+We find no CDDR violation within $1\sigma$ in the redshift range $[0,1]$ for the dataset SNe$+$CC.
+However, on imposing a Gaussian prior on $M_B$ (instead of treating it as a free parameter), we notice CDDR violation at the $\sim(3-5)\sigma$ level.
+This is expected since there exists a tension between the value of $r_d$ inferred from early universe observations and the $M_B$ value obtained from late universe data~\cite{shubham_2025, poulin_2024}.
+This CDDR violation was also noticed in~\cite{li_2025}.
+Hence, calibration plays an important role in determining whether CDDR is violated or not.
 It will be interesting to see what happens at higher redshifts when more data is available.

-Overall, this work demonstrates the application of the arbitrary-pivot Pad\'e-(2,1) expansion introduced in \citetalias{fazzari_2025}, showing that $\eta(z)$ can be constrained at sub-percent accuracy.
+Overall, this work demonstrates the application of the arbitrary-pivot Pad\'e-(2,1) expansion introduced in \citetalias{fazzari_2025}.
+We also conclude that our results show no evidence for a violation of the CDDR when using uncalibrated SNe dataset.